 Which healthcare professional can fix a lip tie?

-If you’re considering oral surgery for your baby or toddler, first seek the support of an IBCLC and ENT specialist, to assess whether or not a revision is the best option for your child.
+If you’re considering oral surgery for your baby or toddler, first seek the support of an IBCLC and ENT specialist, to assess whether or not a surgical procedure is the best option for your child.

 How much does lip tie surgery cost?

 Some places might offer Medicare rebates.
-If you have private health insurance you can contact the provider to find out if your level of cover includes oral surgery for your baby.
+If you have private health insurance, you can contact the provider to find out whether your level of cover includes oral surgery for your baby.